skunkforce/OmniView/README.md

 ## Namespaces :

-Namespaces should be used to pretend potential conflicts that may arise when functions are declared multiple times in an open-source project.
+Namespaces should be used to prevent potential conflicts that may arise when functions are declared multiple times in an open-source project.
-However they should only be used when necessary, because the code should not be overloaded with unnecessary namespaces.
+However, they should only be used when necessary because the code should not be overloaded with unnecessary namespaces.

-The different PlotRegions have namespaces for readability: SideBarRegion, DevicesRegion, ToolbarRegion and PlotRegion.
+The different PlotRegions have namespaces for readability: SideBarRegion, DevicesRegion, ToolbarRegion, and PlotRegion.

 The design and usage of the Regions can be found in the skunkforce/OmniView-Product-Vision Document.